w4af/w4af/README.md

 ### Python

+The project expects to use Python 3.9, but is compatible with later versions.
 The project's Python dependencies can be install with pipenv:

 ```
 python -m pip install --upgrade pipenv wheel